Rio-D/acan2517FDParticle/README.md

-## MCP2517FD and MCP2518FD CAN Controller Library for Arduino (in CAN FD mode)
+## MCP2517FD and MCP2518FD CAN Controller Library for Particle

+This is a port of [acan2517FD](https://github.com/pierremolinaro/acan2517FD) for Particle devices.

+It has been tested and working for CAN and CANFD.
+The original examples have not been tested yet but should work without any issues.

 ### Compatibility with the other ACAN libraries